 By taking action, even if it didn’t actually achieve anything, they were at least seen to be doing something to try to prevent a goal.

-What stopped them standing and waiting was the fear of people thinking they weren’t trying.
+What stopped them from standing and waiting was the fear of people thinking they weren’t trying.

 (Even though it offered the greatest likelihood of success).